24/7 FREE CONSULTATIONS

 Pennsylvania Personal Injury Statute of Limitations by Type of Injury

-The default two-year Pennsylvania statute of limitations applies for most personal injuries, such as:
+The default two-year Pennsylvania statute of limitations applies to most personal injuries, such as:

 Determining the correct statute of limitations for your case could significantly affect your ability to collect damages.
 The personal injury lawyers of Meirowitz & Wasserberg, LLP, will thoroughly review your case and advise on your legal options.